Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Moment estimates on derivative processes

-in place of~\eqref{a5} ; the generality is justified by a trick to increase the set of admissible Lyapunov functions, as exemplified by the inclusion of~$\bar{U}$ in~\cite[Corollary~3.3]{MR4260476}, see also~\cite[Theorem~2.24]{https://doi.org/10.48550/arxiv.1309.5595}.
+for~$V_0$ satisfying~$LV_0\leq CV_0$ for~$L$ given by~\eqref{jen} ; the generality is justified by a trick to increase the set of admissible Lyapunov functions, as exemplified by the inclusion of~$\bar{U}$ in Corollary~\ref{huddecor2}, see also~\cite[Theorem~2.24]{https://doi.org/10.48550/arxiv.1309.5595}.
 Assumption~\ref{A1lya} is strictly weaker than assuming globally Lipschitz coefficients, since polynomial Lyapunov functions are easily constructed in that case.
-In addition, throughout, whenever continuous differentiability up to some order~$m^*$ of~$b$ and~$\sigma$ is assumed, we also assume~$\mathbb{P}$-a.s.
+In addition, throughout, whenever continuous differentiability up to some order~$m^*$ of~$b$ and~$\sigma$ is assumed, we also assume

+As briefly mentioned, in Section~\ref{altassumps}, it is shown that if~$b,\sigma$ are independent of~$\omega,t$ and admit locally Lipschitz derivatives, Assumption~\ref{A1lya} and in particular~\eqref{a3},~\eqref{a4} may be replaced by~$\sum_i(\abs{\partial_ib}+\|\partial_i\sigma\|^2)\leq G$ in obtaining our results on the Kolmogorov equation.